Barker Langham are a friendly, approachable team, with a diverse range of skills, experience and knowledge.

 As an Arabic Specialist, Thomas undertakes English and Arabic research for Barker Langham.
 He also and develops narrative-driven content for museums and exhibitions.

-Flora delivers a wide range of graphics at Barker Langham, including the design of reports, publications and presentations.
-She has a particular focus on the graphic requirements for our projects in the Middle East, and is also responsible for our digital design requirements.
+Queenie delivers a wide range of creative design outputs at Barker Langham, including the design of publications, presentations and exhibition projects.
+She has a particular focus on the graphic requirements for our projects in Asia and is also responsible for developing bespoke solutions for a broad variety of client briefs.

 Bill Bolton Graphic Designer